aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Drawing/fill/visible/_index.md

 ## Fill.visible property

-Gets or sets value that is ``True`` if the formatting applied to this instance, is visible.
+Gets or sets value that is ``true`` if the formatting applied to this instance, is visible.